adncllng/vmock/src/pages/news/en/found-in-translation.md

 date: 1938-05-10T20:57:00.000Z
 description: >-
   Gallery takeover at SBC by artist-in-residence Amanda Gutierrez allowed for the creation of most recent performance "Found in Translation".
-I explored my methodology of the unscripted with Joanna Guillaume, Florencia Sosa Rey and Amanda herself.
-We investigated what it feels like to embody plurilingual intersectional listening.
+My methodology of the unscripted is explored by Womxn Walk the Walk and set the stage for intersectional listening.
 ---
 .